JujuAdams/AssetBucket/project/README.md

 > [!NOTE]
 > This section will be filled out at a later date.

+When compiling assets, GameMaker builds a file that the game executable reads.
+If you look at a compiled Windows game made with GameMaker you'll see a `data.win` file which is where most game content is stored.
+AssetBucket has its own data storage format that's optimised for fast loading.
+These are called "buckets".

+Buckets can store sprites, .wav sounds, .ogg sounds, and generic datafiles.

 1. Create a project struct by calling `new AbProject(...)`
 2. Call `AbPipeBeginForProject()`
 3. Call `AbPipeBucketSprite()` or `AbPipeBucketSound()` or `AbPipeBucketDatafile()` to add content to a bucket in your project